+A. Update

-- A. Update - 1.
-The Emergency Management Director will update the County Plan including maps in conjunction with the State and Utility Company operating plans, taking into account any changes identified through drills, exercises, and FEMA reviews.
-This shall be done as often as necessary, as but not less than once a year, and with State approval. - Once updated, changes will be furnished and verfied to every holder based upon original and subsequent distribution.
+- The Emergency Management Director will update the County Plan including maps in conjunction with the State and Utility Company operating plans, taking into account any changes identified through drills, exercises, and FEMA reviews.
+This shall be done as often as necessary, as but not less than once a year, and with State approval. - 2.
+Once updated, changes will be furnished and verified to every holder based upon original and subsequent distribution.
 In the event there is no change during the annual review, a letter of certification to this effect will be furnished to every plan holder.
 Approved revised pages will be dated and marked to indicate clearly where changes have been made. - 3.
 The County Resource Manual will be updated annually. - 4.
-Revision bars or red lettering will be used to mark changes, and a list of changes will be include with the plan revision. - B. Distribution of the Radiological Emergency Plan is made to all public, private and quasi-private entities having a response role.
-Distribution list is Enclosure 1.
-Electronic distribution includes read receipts and request for acknowledgement. - C. Radiological Emergency Response Plan will also be posted on Columbiana County Emergency Management website.
+Revision bars or italic and underline will be used to mark changes, and a list of changes will be included with the plan revision.